neelsmith/latin102/docs/breakouts/index.md

 1. Find the indepedent (main) clause in each sentence.
 2. Make a vocab list for the main clauses only.
 3. Translate the main clauses only.
+If your main clause is long, focus first on the most basic components: subject, verb, direct object (if any).
+Add adjectives, adverbs, prepositional phrases, or other descriptive vocabulary only after you've understand the basic structure of the sentence.

 Here's how they break down: